The Boîte World Music Cafe is the beating heart of the Boîte.

 The Boîte prepares rehearsal material and background notes making the project relevant to many areas of the school curriculum.
 We run teacher PD sessions and two combined schools rehearsals for each region.
 Teachers are given plenty of support to make the project exciting and interesting.

 The project offers schools an opportunity to work with other schools on a major music project culminating in a professionally produced event.

 Students gain music skills, a greater knowledge of the world they live in, and new networks of friends and colleagues from schools in their region.

 Parents are often amazed and overwhelmed by the talents of their children and the power of the performances.

 No child need be left out.
 The choir is un-auditioned.
 Everyone is welcome.
 We have always produced an amazing experience for everyone.

-Based at the Daylesford, Victoria’s premier tourist town famed for its food, galleries, hospitality and health spas, the festival is a must for keen singers wanting to immerse themselves in a weekend of music.
+It is held on the second weekend of January at the Abbotsford Convent.
+Until 2016 the festival was based at Daylesford, Victoria’s premier tourist town famed for its food, galleries, hospitality and health spas, the festival is a must for keen singers wanting to immerse themselves in a weekend of music.
 There are 40 workshops and five concerts to choose from and plenty of fine food, wine and coffee to enjoy between times.
 It’s the perfect start to the year.